PasinduOG/DEV-BOT/README.md

 ### Basic Commands
 ```
 User: hi
 Bot: Hello!
-My name is DEV~BOT.
+My name is MASTER-CHIEF.
 How can I help you?

 User: Hi I'm Pasindu
 Bot: Hello!
-My name is DEV~BOT.
+My name is MASTER-CHIEF.
 How can I help you?

 User: Hello there everyone
 Bot: Hello!
-My name is DEV~BOT.
+My name is MASTER-CHIEF.
 How can I help you?

 User: !help
 Bot: 🤖 Bot Commands: